 Nuts and Seeds

-3 T sesame seeds (ground for absorption) = 300 mg 1 cup almonds = 300 mg 1 cup hulled sunflower seeds = 174 mg 1 cup Brazil nuts = 260 mg 1 cup hazelnuts = 282 mg Mineral Waters 1 liter Perrier = 140 mg 1 liter Mendocino = 380 mg 1 liter San Pellegrino = 200 mg
+3 T sesame seeds (ground for absorption) = 300 mg 1 cup almonds = 300 mg 1 cup hulled sunflower seeds = 174 mg 1 cup brazil nuts = 260 mg 1 cup hazelnuts = 282 mg Mineral Waters 1 liter Perrier = 140 mg 1 liter Mendocino = 380 mg 1 liter San Pellegrino = 200 mg

 Dairy

-1 cup milk = 300 mg 1 cup nonfat yogurt = 294 1 cup low-fat cottage cheese = 150 mg
+1 cup milk = 300 mg 1 cup nonfat yogurt = 294 1 cup lowfat cottage cheese = 150 mg

 Don’t Forget Magnesium

 Most Americans are actually more deficient in magnesium than calcium.
-Our soils are depleted, and foods are picked from the vine before they’ve had a chance to mature with full mineral content.
+Our soils are depleted, and foods are picked from the vine before they’ve have a chance to mature with full mineral content.
 Calcium must have magnesium to be used properly by the body, and just taking a calcium supplement without addressing magnesium may actually cause more problems.
 Calcium on its own can be constipating, and excess calcium, especially of the wrong source, can be deposited in joints and create joint stiffness and bone spurs.
 Correct mineral balance is essential to the pH of your body, which is essential to good health.
 Remember, you get minerals, especially calcium, from a lot of sources, even water.
 It’s what your body does with it that is important.
 Avoid doing things that deplete the body of its natural calcium reserves, such as drinking soda (because of phosphates), smoking, and overeating sugars (this makes your body acidic, and then calcium from your body, especially the bones, must be used to alkalize it).

 Sources:

 Northrup, Christiane.
 Women’s Bodies.
 Women’s Wisdom.
 West, Bruce Dr., “Health Alert.”
 Volume 19, Issue 11.
-November 2002.
+November, 2002.
 The information in this article cannot be substituted for medical advice about your unique body.
 Call for an appointment to discuss questions or concerns.